biosustain/guidelines/guidelines.md

 In general, expose only the ports that need to be exposed, and allow access only to the required IP addresses.

+### Data storage

+Virtual machines are not suitable for long-term data storage.

+TODO: guidelines for data storage.

 ### Auto-shutdown

 In the _Overview_ page (and within the submenu _Operations_) you will find _Auto-shutdown_.
 Enable it whenever possible.